KristianOellegaard/django-hvad/docs/public/models.rst

 This deeply changes key behaviors of the manager, with many benefits:

-- The call to ``language()`` can be omitted, filtering on translations is implied in all queries.
+- The call to ``language()`` can be omitted, filtering on translations is implied in all queries that do not call ``untranslated()``.
   It is still possible to use it to set another language on the queryset.
 - As a consequence, all third-party modules will only see objects in current language, unless they are hvad-aware.
 - They will also gain access to translated fields.
 - Queries that use :meth:`~django.db.models.query.QuerySet.prefetch_related` will
   prefetch the translation as well (in current language).
-- Acessing a translatable model from a :class:`~django.db.models.ForeignKey` or a :class:`~django.contrib.contenttypes.fields.GenericForeignKey` will also load and cache the translation in current language.
+- Accessing a translatable model from a :class:`~django.db.models.ForeignKey` or a :class:`~django.contrib.contenttypes.fields.GenericForeignKey` will also load and cache the translation in current language.